mikemac1/cookie-stand/README.md

 ## Problem Domain

-Creating a site called Salmon Cookies that will take place over 5 days.
+10 October - Creating a site called Salmon Cookies that will take place over 5 days.
 It will consist of a home page (`index.html`) and a sales page (`sales.html`).
 First step is building out objects for the sales page from content derived from a JS file.
-Lab 07 required the creation of a constructor which the cities' sales objects would be invoked from.
+11 October - Today required the creation of a constructor which the cities' sales objects would be invoked from.
 Also the sales data will be funneled into a table displaying the hour totals for each city and combined as well as the totals for the day.
+Each city's data had to be rendered separately as part of the table.

 ## Instructions